 Once a booming copper mining town in the Black Mountains, Jerome is now a fascinating little town that looks much like it did 100 years ago.
 Home to unique shops, saloons, and restaurants, this walking tour of a historic hillside town, about 45 minutes by car from our hotel, is a must-see.

 Spend a leisurely afternoon winery-hopping on your own or enjoy a local wine tour to taste your way through Sedona’s vineyards.
-The area’s hot, dry summers, August monsoons and cool nights are ideal growing conditions for varieties including Syrah, Merlot, Cabernet and Chardonnay.
+The area’s hot, dry summers, August monsoons and cool nights are ideal growing conditions for varieties including Syrah, Merlot, Cabernet and Chardonnay, making for an abundance of great winery places to visit in Sedona.

 Look into the desert’s past in one of the best preserved cliff dwellings on the continent at Montezuma’s Castle.
 The ancestral home of the Sinague people dates back to approximately 1425 AD, featuring five stories and 20 rooms built right into a sheer limestone cliff.